 SPIEGEL, Ludwig Friedrich Ernst (1880 von Sp.).
 Kitzingen near Würzburg 11.7.1820 — Munich 15.12.1905.
 German Indo-Iranian Scholar.
 Professor in Erlangen.
 N.D.B. does not know the first names of his parents, but his father was a Rentamtmann and died in 1830, mother née Dorsch.
 Matriculated from Ansbach, began 1839 studies of theology at Erlangen, but soon moved to Sanskrit and other Oriental languages under Rückert, then also at Leipzig (Brockhaus, Arabic under Fleischer) and Bonn (Lassen).
 Ph.D.
 1842 Jena.
-Originally interested in Pāli, but on a visit to Copenhagento study Pāli manuscripts there in 1842-47 heturned to Iranian (prompted by Olshausen).
+Originally interested in Pāli, but during a stay in Copenhagen in order to study Pāli manuscripts there in 1842-47 heturned to Iranian (prompted by Olshausen).
 Then in Paris, London and Oxford studying and copying Iranian manuscripts.
 In 1847-49 living in Munich.
 In 1849-90 Professor of Oriental languages at Erlangen (1852 ord.).
 In 1890 retired and moved to Munich, where he lived until his death.
-Married 1859 Karoline Schmidtmüller, their only daughter married —> Eugen Wilhelm.
+Married 1859 Karoline Schmidtmüller, their only daughter Julie married —> Eugen Wilhelm.
 Member of Bavarian (1848), Prussian and Russian Academies and A.I.B.L.
 Among his students were K. R. Cama and W. Geiger.

 In his early years Spiegel was a pioneer of Pāli studies in Germany and collected material for a Pāli dictionary, which remained unfinished when he switched into Iranian studies.
 Later on, his student Geiger went the opposite way, from Iranian to Pāli.